 Benefits of studying at NCHSR

-One of the reasons the National College for High Speed Rail has so many exciting opportunities is due to the demand for engineers in the UK right now.
+One of the reasons the National College for Advanced Transport & Infrastructure has so many exciting opportunities is due to the demand for engineers in the UK right now.
 With major infrastructure projects such as HS2 and Northern Powerhouse Rail in the works, there are limitless options for young people to build a career in an industry that – unlike a lot of industries facing job cuts or a declining market – has more opportunities than ever before.

 One of the main concerns the rail industry and the wider transport sector has is a looming skills gap.
 As jobs become more digitalised and technology continues to develop at an exponential rate, a lot of people are in danger of being ‘left behind’.
 At NCHSR, that is the least of your worries because our vision is simple: Pioneering technical excellence.

 We want to help create a new generation of engineers for the new era of rail travel and modernisation of the existing rail network, drawn from lots of different backgrounds and with the skills to take on any challenge.